In this guide, you’ll get a detailed list of the must-have welding tools for beginners, along with a few more in the nice-to-have category.

 - No power source needed

-- Made of ductile cast iron.
-Rust resisting finish
+- Heavy duty clamps set, made of ductile cast iron, Rust resisting finish

 - Swivel jaw pad floats in a low-resistance ball-and-socket joint to apply pressure evenly